darkreader/darkreader.org/src/help/topics/en.md

 Dark Reader is a set of fast and efficient algorithms.
 We work hard on improvements.
-Important that you <a data-s="d-help-top" href="https://darkreader.org/support-us" target="_blank">pay for using the extension</a> and support our work.
+Please <a data-s="d-help-top" href="https://darkreader.org/support-us" target="_blank">pay for using the extension</a> and support our work.
-Install our <a data-s="drios-help-top" href="https://apps.apple.com/us/app/dark-reader-for-safari/id1438243180" target="_blank" rel="noopener">iPhone and iPad apps</a>.
+Install our <a data-s="drios-help-top" href="https://apps.apple.com/us/app/dark-reader-for-safari/id1438243180" target="_blank" rel="noopener">mobile apps</a>.
-Automatically search and apply discounts with <a data-s="h-help-top" href="https://www.joinhoney.com/darkreader" target="_blank" rel="noopener">PayPal Honey</a> extension.
+Automatically apply discounts with <a data-s="h-help-top" href="https://www.joinhoney.com/darkreader" target="_blank" rel="noopener">PayPal Honey</a> extension.
 Ready?
 Let's go.

 - [FAQ](#faq)